nuejs/www/blog/tailwind-misinformation-engine/index.md

 ### First things first: Learn CSS
 The first step is to learn CSS.
 It's the ultimate design language for the web.
 A safe bet for years to come.

-1. Start from the [Nicholas's post][nicolas] and learn the benefits of semantic naming.
+1. Start from the [Nicholas' post][nicolas] and learn the benefits of semantic naming.
 Understand how Adam cherry-picked one sentence and misused it to validate the contrasting practises of Tailwind.

 2. Study MDN documentation on web standards.
 There's a lot, so start with the most important aspects of CSS: [the cascade][cascade] and [specificity][specificity].